alljoyn/extras-webdocs/docs/learn/core/index.md

 Signature Algorithm).
 Once authenticated, all messages between these two devices are encrypted using AES-128 CMM.

+## Joining a Self-Hosted Session

+In AllJoyn releases up to R14.06, it was impossible for applications to join a session they themselves hosted.
+For applications that consume information or services they themselves also provide, this created an
+asymmetry: they had to treat the bus objects they hosted themselves differently from those hosted by other peers.
+The self-join feature removes this asymmetry by allowing applications to join the sessions they themselves host.
+Consequently, a locally hosted bus object can be treated in exactly the same way as a remotely hosted bus object.

+## Determining the Presence of a Peer - Pinging and Auto-Pinging

+Sometimes, an application needs to know which peers are present on the communication channel ("the wire") and which aren't.
+For this reason, a PING API was introduced in version 14.06.
+This PING API allows to determine whether a peer is up or not.
+However, for this API, the responsibility for using the PING API was with the Application, which periodically needed to ping the peers.
+From Release 14.12 onwards, an automatic PING or Auto-Pinger is introduced.
+This Auto-Pinger performs the periodic peer detection, relieving  the application of having to do it.

 ## Putting It All Together

 An AllJoyn Application interacts with the AllJoyn framework via the